munificent/craftinginterpreters/book/classes.md

 3. Python and JavaScript allow you to freely access an object's fields from outside of its own methods.
 Ruby and Smalltalk encapsulate instance state.
     Only methods on the class can access the raw fields, and it is up to the class to decide which state is exposed.
-Most statically typed languages offer modifiers like `private` and `public` to control which parts of a class are externally accessible on a per-member basis.
+Most statically-typed languages offer modifiers like `private` and `public` to control which parts of a class are externally accessible on a per-member basis.